 Have you ever wondered what you feel about yourself?

-Having a low self-esteem implies that the feeling you have about yourself, is quite negative.
+Having low self-esteem implies that the feeling you have about yourself, is quite negative.

 So I try to differentiate in a very simple way:

-- Self-esteem is the affective or emotional assessment about me.
+- Self-esteem is an affective or emotional assessment of me.
 That is, do I feel about me.